8.1 General context

 On this page

-Following a series of consultations with young people in 2015-2016 where creativity and culture was highlighted as the main form of expression of young people, one of the action fields of the National Youth Strategy -as mentioned in chapter 1 on Youth Policy- was dedicated to Creativity and Culture.
+Following a series of consultations with young people in 2015-2016 where creativity and culture was highlighted as the main form of expression of young people, one of the action fields of the National Youth Strategy - as mentioned in chapter 1 on Youth Policy Governance - was dedicated to Creativity and Culture.

-Music festivals, modern music concerts, photographic exhibitions, local folk culture and philanthropic events are the main activities funded through the national “Youth Initiatives Funding” scheme, which reveal that some forms of arts such as painting, classical music, dance, theatre, movies are not so preferred by young people in Cyprus.
+Music festivals, modern music concerts, photographic exhibitions, theatre performances, solo art exhibitions, youth festivals, local folk culture and philanthropic events are the main and the most popular activities funded through the national “Youth Initiatives” funding scheme.

-Local authorities and the Youth Board of Cyprus offer to youngsters and young people up to the age of 35, the opportunity to participate in art classes on a very low cost, either through the Open Schools of the Municipalities or “The Steamers” programme of the Youth Board of Cyprus.
-Experience though shows that, a very limited number of young people takes part in such classes.
-The Ministry of Education and Culture on the other hand, provides such classes to young people over 15 (and to the rest of the public), through the Adult Education Centres which provide lifelong learning opportunities at every community and youth club that shows interest to form small groups (again the tuition fees are very low).
+Local authorities and the Youth Board of Cyprus offer to youngsters and young people up to the age of 35, the opportunity to participate in art classes on a very low cost, either through the Open Schools of each Municipality in Cyprus or through “The STEAMers” programme of the Youth Board of Cyprus.
+The Ministry of Education,, Sport and Youth -also provides such classes to young people over 15 (and to the rest of the public), through the Adult Education Centres which offer lifelong learning opportunities at every community and/or youth club that is interested in forming small groups of participants (similarly, the tuition fees are very low).

 The history and culture of Cyprus date back 9000 years to the 7th millennium BC.
 At the crossroads of three continents - Europe, Asia and Africa - and with a turbulent history with various conquerors, Cyprus has developed and for centuries maintained, its own civilization.
 It remained a centre of Greek culture with Hellenistic, Roman, Byzantine, French, Venetian, Ottoman and British influences.
 The maintenance, protection and preservation of the rich archaeological heritage of the island is high on the governments’ priorities list.
 At the same time, the government prioritizes the preservation of customs and the promotion of literature, music, dance, the visual arts and the cinema amongst Cypriot citizens and abroad in order to highlight Cyprus' cultural richness and links with the international community.